datamole-ai/edvart/docs/installation.rst

 To display interactive plots which use Plotly in JupyterLab, you need to install some JupyterLab extensions.

-You need to install the ``jupyter-dash`` extension to render Plotly plots in JupyterLab.
-You can simply install it as a Python package to your environment, e.g. via ``pip``:
+The extension ``jupyter-dash`` needs to be installed in order for Plotly plots to be rendered correctly in JupyterLab.
+It can be simply installed as a Python package, e.g. via ``pip``:

 .. code-block:: console